Lois Gottlieb

-Lois Davidson Gottlieb (November 13, 1926 - August 12, 2018) was an American architect best known for residential designs.
+Lois Davidson Gottlieb (November 13, 1926 – August 12, 2018) was an American architect best known for residential designs.
 She was born in San Francisco, California.
 Gottlieb's professional career spans more than 50 years.
 She practiced architecture in and outside the U.S. as a prolific residential designer.
 Most of her domestic designs can be found in California, Washington, Idaho and Virginia.
 Gottlieb's works have been featured in various publications, exhibits, and the documentary video made about her work on 'The Gottlieb House' in Fairfax Station, Virginia.
 Lois Davidson was an apprentice to Frank Lloyd Wright as a part of the Taliesin Fellowship in Scottsdale, Arizona, and Wright's winter home and the western counterpart to Taliesin East in Spring Green, Wisconsin, 1948–1949.
 Gottlieb co-founded an architectural firm, Duncombe-Davidson, with A. Jane Duncombe, who is also one of the apprentices to Wright's Taliesin at that time.
-Gottlieb is also a former member of International Archive of Women in Architecture Board of Directors.
-She died on August 12, 2018 at age 91.
+Gottlieb is also a former member of International Archive of Women in Architecture's board of directors.
+She died on August 12, 2018, at age 91.